 - What to do if you have a rental car

 Find the best car insurance deal

 Get better coverage, lower rates, or both by comparing quotes with our fast, easy-to-use form.

-Comprehensive auto insurance covers damages to your car because of a hailstorm.
-If you have comprehensive coverage, you’ll only have to pay your set deductible.
-Your insurance company will cover the remaining repair costs.
+Comprehensive insurance coverage deals with damages to your car because of hail.
+If you have it, you’ll only have to pay your set deductible.
+Your insurer will cover the remaining repair costs up to your limits.

 - Storms, tornadoes, earthquakes, and more

 - Falling trees, light poles, and other debris

 Hailstones can damage any part of your car, including leaving many dings and dents on your car’s body.
 But they primarily can lead to a cracked windshield.
 You could lose visibility and will need to replace your windshield if it gets too many cracks on it from a hailstorm.
 Keep in mind that you’ll be out of luck if you only have liability insurance.
 Without comprehensive on your policy, you must pay out of pocket for all repairs.